pietrocinaglia/dante/README.md

 <br />

 ## Requirements
-DANTE needs Python >= 3.9 and Python Package Installer (pip), as well as the packages reported in 'requirements.txt'.
-The latter may be installed with the command:
+DANTE needs Python >= 3.9, and the packages listed into 'requirements.txt'.
+The latter may be installed automatically by using [Python Package Installer (pip)](https://pip.pypa.io/en/stable/):

 ```
 pip3 install -r requirements.txt
 ```

-or (alias pip=pip3):
+or (alias: pip=pip3):

 ```
 pip install -r requirements.txt